 In addition, Soto told me--and echoed the same message in the press conference--“Only 5% of the 1,200 employees at Chevron are from Richmond.”
 Most of the employees are from other cities in the Bay Area.
 Soto described the situation as, “A 100-year-old, colonial takeover and operation.”

 Eric Laughlin and the Unified Command have signed off on the incident, putting any short-term consequences from the spill to rest and essentially ending their emergency response.
 However, the ability to connect long-term health consequences for people, wildlife, or the environment, are challenging, and the frustration is felt throughout ROPC, and is yet another concern that ROPC and others have over Chevron’s continued existence and operation.

-While the spill was a near-miss in size and harm and perhaps a best-case scenario situation, the Richmond youth climate activists, water protectors, and environmental community at large voiced strong declarations in their stance on moving away from fossil fuels, removing Chevron from their community, and plea for a just transition to a renewable energy future with people over profit.
+While the spill was a near-miss in size and harm and perhaps a best-case scenario situation, the Richmond youth climate activists, water protectors, and environmental community at large voiced strong declarations in their stance on moving away from fossil fuels, removing Chevron from their community, and plea for a Just Transition to a renewable energy future that values people over profit.